thunlp/Model_Emotion/README.md

   done
 done
 ```
+- `output_dir`: Required.
+Output directory for checkpoint, results, etc. E.g. 'outputs'.
+- `backbone`: The PLM to use.
+E.g. 'roberta-base'.
+- `prompt_len`: The number of soft prompt tokens.
+E.g. 100.
+- `sentiment`: The emotion to use.
+See the below section for more details.
+E.g. 'surprise'.
+- `max_source_length`: The maximum length of input.
+E.g. 128.

 This script train 27 emotion prompts with 12 different seeds.
 The `train.py` includes prompt tuning , evaluation, and activated neuron analysis.
 Please refer to `Model_Emotion-2.0-latest/train.py` as follows:

 ```python